-The next step is to read fault codes from the transmission control module or what is known as the TCU.
+The next step is to read fault codes from the transmission control module, or what is known as the TCU.
 To read these codes, you will need an OBD-II Transmission Scanner.
-Basic code readers are not recommended because they will show a generic code or may not show a fault code at all.
+Basic code readers are not recommended because they will show a generic code or may not show a fault code.

 - Park the vehicle and turn off the ignition.
 Set parking brakes.